Last updated on March 31st, 2017

 It’s hard to believe that anyone could make a washing machine these days that didn’t wash laundry properly.
-I can well understand how they might make one that’s just poor quality and unreliable, but surely it’s very simple to make them at least wash laundry properly during their short life?
+I can easily understand how they might make one that’s just poor quality and unreliable.
+But surely it’s very simple to make them at least wash laundry properly during their short life?
 It’s not rocket science, they just fill up with water, heat it, swish it around with detergent until clean – then rinse and spin.
 There can’t be anything remotely hard about that.

-As a Which? affiliate and member I see a lot of their washing machine reviews and it’s surprising how they occasionally find ones they find so awful that they need to warn us NOT to buy it.
+As a Which? affiliate and member I see a lot of their washing machine reviews.
+It’s surprising how they still find ones that they find so bad that they need to warn us NOT to buy it – Which?
+Don’t buy recommendations.
 Which?
 Best Buy awards are long established for many products, but they’ve sadly found a need for Don’t Buy awards too.
 The worst example I’ve seen is this month where they’ve awarded one washing machine a remarkably low 25% and said –

 They also recently similarly dismissed another with only 30% marks (Best Buy’s typically get over 80%) saying –

 The main cotton program removes around 30% less soiling than an equivalent Best Buy machine and the rinse is so poor… ”

 Do some research

 It’s clear that buying the wrong washing machine or any other white goods could be disastrous.
 Not only if it’s unreliable or doesn’t last long, but it might simply be rubbish at doing the job it’s supposed to do as well.
 Carrying out a fundamental core function reasonably well is an absolute must.
 If a product can’t do that then anyone dissatisfied with one should be entitled to their money back.
 It’s like buying a radio that can’t tune into radio stations properly, or an umbrella that can’t keep the rain off us.
 Needless to say, if you don’t want to buy something which independent experts have warned us not to buy – and that goes for all products and services – consider becoming a Which? member.